Form an LLC in Arkansas yourself with our simple step-by-step guide. It’s free and easy!

 Your EIN (Employer Identification Number) is a regulatory requirement that among other things makes it possible to get a business bank account set up in the next step, make tax season much smoother, hire employees, etc. Think of it like a social security number for your LLC.

 Along with all the many perks that come with a dedicated business bank account, the ability to keep your company finances completely separate from all others is a powerful safety move.
-Everything should be centralized outside personal income or assets for a large variety of reasons – effective budgeting and tax season or two good ones.
+Everything should be centralized outside personal income or assets for a large variety of reasons – effective budgeting and tax season are two good ones.

 When starting a business, an LLC Operating Agreement is highly advised.
 It’s not mandatory or required by law, but this agreement protects you, your team and the company by outlining ownership, management, and management responsibilities in contractual form.

 To get started, consider checking out this Operating Agreement Tool which you can customize yourself.
+It’s totally free and easy to use.

 This step is the real meat and bones of the red tape.
 Once these are dealt with you’re safe to conduct business under the protections of law.

 The good news is that you don’t need experience with this anymore, or a business degree, or to even be a good writer.
-There are modern solutions that can take your core data and create presentation-ready plans, with intuitive instructions that lead you through each section.
+There are tools that can take your core data and create presentation-ready plans, with intuitive instructions that lead you through each section.
 To learn more check out our free resources below.

 QUICK LINKS TO BUSINESS PLANNING